kent-map/kent/17c/17c-robert-plot/README.md

 Plot did write on Kent, however, such as in ‘An Account of some Antiquities in the County of Kent,’ printed in John Nichols’s _Bibliotheca Topographica_ (1780).
 Plot revised William Camden’s chapter on Kent in _Britannia_ (1586), the first chorographical survey of the islands of Great Britain and Ireland, and also gathered information first-hand after a trip in the autumn of 1693.
 His work and methods were commended by [John Wallis](/17c/17c-wallis-biography).
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/4/4f/Britannia_by_William_Camden_Title_page.jpg" label="Title page of the first map edition of illiam Camden's _Britannia_ (1607)" attribution="Public domain, via Wikimedia Commons">

 Plot was an early member of the Royal Society of London, the UK's national academy of sciences, founded in 1660.
 He was elected to the Society in 1677 and served as its second secretary (from 30 November 1682 until 29 November 1684).
 Plot was also the first keeper of the Ashmolean Museum, living, teaching, and gathering collections at the Museum from its opening in 1683 until 1690.
 During that time, Plot was appointed to various other establishment positions.
 In 1687, the seventh Duke of Norfolk appointed Plot registrar to the Court of Chivalry, and the Archbishop of Canterbury made Plot a notary public.
-He was appointed Historiographer Royal the following year, although lost this position rapidly to Thomas Shadwell.
+He was appointed Historiographer Royal the following year, although lost this position rapidly to Thomas Shadwell - father of [Charles Shadwell](/18c/18c-shadwell-biography).
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/6/6d/Ashmolean_Museum_in_July_2014.jpg" label="Ashmolean Museum, 2014" attribution="Lewis Clarke via Wikimedia Commons, CC BY-SA 2.0">

 **Retirement in Kent**